 - Volunteers should provide their own gloves and cloth face coverings.
-If they cannot, PCTA will provide but not have the volunteers return used gloves or cloth face coverings. - Assign tools and equipment to a specific volunteer for the day, including hand tools, toolspecific PPE, radios, etc. Tools should remain as assigned and not be swapped throughout the day. - Volunteers can bring their own tools but they can't be shared with others.
-We encourage them to clean and sanitize them at the end of the day. - No fire lining or chain passing of tools and equipment in and out of tool caches and vehicles. - At the end of each day or work trip, each volunteer is responsible for properly cleaning, sanitizing and returning their tool(s) and equipment to the storage area or the Crew leader.
-Crew leaders must provide a designated time for cleaning. - PPE, including hard hats, eye protection, and gloves, should be sent home with participants.
+If they cannot, PCTA will provide but not have the volunteers return used gloves or cloth face coverings. - Assign tools and equipment to a specific volunteer for the day, including hand tools, toolspecific PPE, radios, etc. Tools should remain as assigned and not be swapped throughout the day.

+- Volunteers can bring their own tools but they can't be shared with others.
+We encourage them to clean and sanitize them at the end of the day. - No fire lining or chain passing of tools and equipment in and out of tool caches and vehicles. - At the end of each day or work trip, the crew leader is responsible for properly cleaning, sanitizing and returning tool(s) and equipment to the storage area. - PPE, including hard hats, eye protection, and gloves, should be sent home with participants.
 These items should be returned to PCTA once COVID-19 safety protocols are no longer in place.